nanocosmos/docs/docs/webrtc/nanostream_webrtc_getting_started.md

 title: Getting started
 sidebar_label: Getting started
 ---
-## How to use WebRTC.live with nanoStream Cloud?
+## How to use nanoStream Webcaster with nanoStream Cloud?

-It is very simple to test and use nanoStream WebRTC.live as your live encoder to nanoStream Cloud with integrated nanoStream H5Live Player.
+It is very simple to test and use nanoStream Webcaster as your live encoder to nanoStream Cloud with integrated nanoStream H5Live Player.
 You need a camera connected to your computer or built-in on your device, and a WebRTC-compatible browser.
 We recommend using Google Chrome.

 ### Create your own nanoStream Cloud account